BIMIB-DISCo/J-Space.jl/README.md

 ### RUN THE EXAMPLES

-## OUTPUTS OF SPACE-SIM
+## OUTPUTS OF J-SPACE
- SPACE-SIM provides the following outputs.
+ J-SPACE provides the following outputs.

    -  The state of the lattice at any time of the simulation (as plot and metagraph).
     - The plot of clonal dynamics.